Einsight04/options_pricing_engine/README.md

 # Monte Carlo Option Pricing

 This project provides a Monte Carlo option pricing engine for European call and put options.
-The engine uses the spot price and strike price obtained from Oanda API.
+The engine uses the spot price obtained from Oanda API.

 ## Getting Started